Cavaliers Set for ACC Home Opener Monday

 Crash the Glass

-- The Cavaliers are fourth in NCAA Division I and lead the ACC in rebounding margin with a mark of 15.9
+- The Cavaliers are sixth in NCAA Division I and lead the ACC in rebounding margin with a mark of 14.9

 Dropping Dimes